ever-eduardo/brain-fact/README.md

 - When found an EOF, it wont affect the value of a cell.
 It is like a no-op instruction.
 - The supported character set of operators is { '+', ',', '-', '.', '<', '>', '[', ']' }.
 Any other character is a comment.
 - The input must be a valid utf-8 encoded file.
-- The default size of the array is 32767 cells.
+- The default size of the slice is 32767 cells.
 - The pointer starts at position 0.
 - Output is not necessarily done with a monospace font.
 It will depend on the local context.
 - I/O operations are done during execution, so all programs are interactive.
 - The input operation has a default configurable prompt.
 - The compiler matches [] before execution, and it will report an error with unbalanced [].
-- The interpreter will have some configurable features like: prompt, wrapping on/off, cell and array size.
+- The interpreter have some configurable features like: prompt, and slice size.
 - Peace be with us.

 The interpreter is intended to be used as a library to embed in your Go projects.
+It exports two configurable global parameters and the function Run(code string).
+The interpreter is thread safe, and do not produce data races.

-Nobody knows when you need a concurrent safe brainf**k interpreter at hand.
+Nobody knows when is needed a concurrent safe brainf**k interpreter.

 Contributions are welcome!